GregUtas/robust-services-core/README.md

 ## Robust Services Core
 The framework that supports robust applications is referred to as the *Robust Services Core* (RSC).
-Many of the design patterns in RSC are used in telecom products, where the term *carrier-grade* refers to a server with at least five-nines (99.999%) availability.
+Many of the design patterns in RSC are used in robust telecom products, where the term *carrier-grade* refers to a server with at least five-nines (99.999%) availability.
 A pattern language summarizing these patterns appears in the [second chapter](/docs/RCS-chapter-2.pdf) of *Robust Communications Software*.
 The document